oktadev/okta-blog/_source/_posts/2022-06-22-terraform-eks-microservices copy.md

 - Scaffold a Java microservice stack using JHipster, Spring Boot, and Spring Cloud
 - Create an EKS cluster, Virtual Private Cloud (VPC), subnets, and required Kubernetes add-ons using Terraform on AWS
-- Set up OIDC authentication for the microservice stack using Auth0 by Okta
+- Set up OIDC authentication for the microservice stack using Okta
 - Build and deploy the microservice stack to the cluster

 **Prerequisites**